breebangjensen/triad_datacollecting/ReadMe.md

 Note that if for some reason `russiaMilitary` is not yet a concept in the `RussiaConcepts.yaml` file, then this should be added there (where the groups is most active, present, or located).
 Then that group can be referred to when connecting the PULSAR mentions/tokens.
 Concepts should be in the file where they are most important. `BaseConcepts.yaml` should be reserved for non-state and international organizations that do not have an obvious location, where ever possible.
 Religions that are spread across multiple regions should be in `Base*` also.
 If a concept is moved from one country file or another or to base, then this should be registered in the `trackingMovementOfConceptsAcrossFiles.yaml` file, see below.

-Relations can and must link concepts between `BaseConcepts.yaml` concepts and country-specifc concepts, so that there are no isolates in the knowledge graph (eg all `concepts` must be reachable from `ROOT`)
+Relations can and must link concepts between `BaseConcepts.yaml` concepts and country-specific concepts, so that there are no isolates in the knowledge graph (eg all `concepts` must be reachable from `ROOT`)

 ## Tracking movements of concepts to different files